BNasmith/PTForsyth/PTFWorkofChrist.md

 rather theosophy) often ends, you perceive, in turning real reconciliation into something quite different.
-It becomes turned into the mere forced adjustment of man to his fate ; and naturally this often ends in a resentful pessimism.
+It becomes turned into the mere forced adjustment of man to his fate; and naturally this often ends in a resentful pessimism.
 Supposing the whole universe to be a vast rational process unfolding itself like